OUR FOUNDERS AND PATRONS Birla Vidyamandir has remained privileged

 spirit till the Almighty snatched him away from us in 1980.

 Shri B. K. Birla remained associated with Birla Vidyamandir right from its

-inception as the son of Shri G. D. Birla, the founder of the institution.
+inception as the son of Late G. D. Birla, the founder of the institution.

 Continuing the glorious traditions of the family, Shri B. K. Birla has been

 taking keen interest in the growth and the development of the school.
 He has

 proved himself a worthy decendent of our founder by involving himself and